bilan604/initiative/README.md

 If you have multiple versions, make sure that the Python interpreter is using the right version of Python (ctrl+shift+p if you are using vscode).

-You can also specify the version of Python in git bash like ```python3.11 -m pip install beautifulsoup4```.
+You can also specify a specific version of Python if you have multiple versions of Python in git bash like ```python3.11 -m pip install beautifulsoup4```.
 If you do this, please not that each version of Python you have installed has its own version of pip!.
 ```
 python3.11 -m pip install --upgrade pip
 ```